 Shifting Back to Normalcy

 The CBD movement has also brought research surrounding “The Entourage Effect” to the forefront.
 We’re now examining unbelievably valuable compounds that we didn’t know much about before, like CBD, CBG, and CBN.
-On a side note, some of these other compounds are not only good for us, but actually stifle the negative effects of THC.

 Some specialized growers will likely continue to strive for even higher THC levels.
-That said, many growers are shifting to an approach that focuses on producing cannabis that is healthier for the consumer, the same way we do at 4 Corners Cannabis.
+That said, many growers are shifting to an approach that focuses on producing cannabis that is more balanced for the consumer, the same way we do at 4 Corners Cannabis.
 Seeing how both sides of the cannabis industry (the hemp side and the marijuana side) can inspire positive change in the other is promising.
 Hopefully that trend continues for many years to come.